MultiQC/MultiQC/docs/core/development/plots.md

     "tt_label": "{x}: {y:.2f}",  # Use to customise tooltip label, e.g. '{point.x} base pairs'
     "tt_decimals": None,         # Tooltip decimals when categories = True (when false use tt_label)
     "tt_suffix": None,           # Tooltip suffix when categories = True (when false use tt_label)
-    "height": 500                # The default height of the plot, in pixels }
+    "height": 500,               # The default height of the plot, in pixels "style": "line",             # The style of the line.
+Can be "line" or "lines+markers" }
 html = linegraph.plot(..., pconfig)
 ```